Revo1999/cds-lang/emissions(assignment5)/README.md

 This assignment is part of a course at Aarhus University called Language Analytics.
 Access the Assignment instructions on this [Github page](https://github.com/CDS-AU-DK/cds-language/tree/main/assignments/assignment5)

-In this assignment we were asked make two track the emission of Assignment 1-4
+In this assignment we were asked make to track the emission of Assignment 1-4

 ## Tracking Tool